leonidopuss22/python-blackjack/README.md

 A blackjack game written on python!

 Arguments:
+\n\n
 start - start a game
-exit - exit a game while playing take - take card skip - do not taking card
+\nexit - exit a game while playing
+\ntake - take card
+\nskip - do not taking card